lt-www/www-ltr/data/md/shows.md

 Winselingseweg 41, **NIJMEGEN**

 **Friday 10th October 2014**
-NU MOON LABS at the World Music and Dance Centre
+GROUNDS at the World Music and Dance Centre
 Pieter de hoochweg 12, **ROTTERDAM**
 with DAN TUFFY